-The first person to appear after the race was teacher, Peter Garrod, who lives and trains roughly 40 miles east of London.
+The first person to appear after the race was teacher, Peter G., who lives and trains roughly 40 miles east of London.

 I’m a math teacher and I use my Strava feed in lessons to talk about speed, distance and time, or when I talk about statistics”, he told us.
 “I can find links and I don’t mind sharing my activities with my pupils because I believe doing all this training sets me up as a positive role model, and they see me in different light to how they do in my professional capacity as a teacher.

 It turns out Peter is a triathlete at heart and is looking forward to getting back on his bike now that the marathon is behind him: “I feel like I’ve conquered my running demons!” he told us.

 With the weather in England being so bad this winter, we suggested it must have been a blessing in disguise to have a running event to train for through the dark, wet months of December and January: “being able to run all through that period was actually really good”, he agreed.
 “A long run in the rain feels much better than an 80 mile bike ride.
 And having a full-time job and a full-time family, winter riding takes up a lot more time than running – it’s easy to run in the dark, but I don’t really want to cycle in the dark if I don’t have to.”

 For Peter, running a half marathon in the dark before school after a 4.30am alarm call is not uncommon.
 “The honest truth is that without Strava I wouldn’t have done the marathon.
 I need that short term feedback, that pat on the back”, he told us.
 “I’ve got 50 or 60 friends on Strava, and whenever I do any activity, even if it’s a two mile tapering run like I did on Friday, it’s kudos, kudos, kudos.
 I love it, I’m addicted to it.”